 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|

 In March 2013, the Alameda County District Attorney's Office received a $1.5 million grant from Natasha's Justice Project to reduce the county's rape kit backlog.
 There were nearly 2,000 untested kits at police departments across the county.
+As of August 2014, the County had outsourced more than 100 of those kits for testing, resulting in 27 matches in the DNA database so far.

 Reporters uncovered more than 2,000 untested kits at police departments across Santa Clara County in May 2013.
 The San Jose Police Department had over 1,800 untested kits in its property room.
 In the city of Santa Clara, the police collected 45 kits between 2009 and 2012, and sent seven for testing.
 The department had a total of 49 untested kits in its property room.
 The Sunnyvale Department of Public Safety collected 53 kits between 2009 and 2012, and sent 12 for testing.
 The department had 207 untested kits in its property room.